Most of us cringe on hearing the word ‘millennial’.

 When you’re using time tracking, you can see which tasks the team spent most of their time on.
 It helps you diagnose inefficiencies in the workflow and implement measures to reduce or optimize the time spent on tasks that are less important.

 In turn, it helps your workforce become more productive.

 Your team comprises remote working or part-time members.
 To ensure that the team still accomplishes its goals despite the nature of its workforce, you set up well-defined tasks for each member.

 In most scenarios, these roles are based on the number of hours an employee is actually working for the company.
 But how do you ensure that they are doing justice to the contract?

 Time tracking is great for compliance.
 It doesn’t just help you track the progress of hourly workers, but also keeps them on track.
 Knowing how many hours one has logged in during the day, helps them identify and make sure how much more time they need to log in next.

 When you’re hiring a flexible workforce, your monthly billing varies.
 Be it for a client or an internal resource, you’re going to be billed for a resource’s time.

 Instead of just agreeing with the time a resource says they have clocked, time tracking makes the process more transparent and efficient.
 It automatically sums up the amount of time a member has spent working on the tasks assigned to them.

-Additionally, it also helps you get an overall view of how many resources is a project taking for completion and how each one of them is spending their time.
-This then helps optimize your spend in the coming time.
+Additionally, it also helps you get an overall view of how many resources a project takes for completion.
+And how each one of them is spending their time.
+This then helps optimize your spending in the coming time.